LaurentRDC/dissertation/content/introduction.md

 Ultrafast laser systems like those used herein are composed of two optical assemblies.
 Ultrashort (\SI{<100}{\femto\second}) laser pulses are produced by a mode-locked laser system.
 These short pulses lack the high peak power, and are amplified via chirped pulse amplification. in a regenerative laser amplifier The resulting pulses are short (\SI{<100}{\femto\second}), while also reaching peak powers of up to \SI{1}{\peta\watt}.

+In the following two subsections, a brief description of the two components of the laser system is given.
+These sections only highlight the basic functionality, while overlooking numerous details for brevity.
+All bust the most avid reader is encouraged to skip ahead to @sec:spectroscopy.

+### Femtosecond mode-locked oscillators

+### Regenerative laser amplifiers

 ## Ultrafast spectroscopic techniques and their limitations {#sec:spectroscopy}

 ## Electron microscopy {#sec:microscopy}